 Although the SSA considers epilepsy a disabling condition, many people like you may get their benefits claims denied due to lack of evidence, incomplete forms, or missing information.
 At Fleschner, Stark, Tanoos & Newlin, we know how important SSD benefits are to your family when you can’t work, and that’s why we’ll do everything in our power to build a strong claim for you and fight to get it approved.

 Don’t let fear of attorney’s fees stop you from getting the help you deserve.
-Our law firm uses the No Fee Guarantee® , and that means you don’t owe us anything unless we get benefits for you and your family.
+Our law firm offers a promise—you don’t owe us anything unless we get benefits for you and your family.
 Contact us today—just dial (800) 477-7315 to speak with our Social Security Disability lawyers.